 The Cabaret Fringe is a non-discriminatory, inclusive, safe and welcoming Association for all its Members and stakeholders.
 It conducts its activities in compliance with the law, at a minimum, and endeavours to always be honest, and fair in all its dealings.

-Lauren Thiel is a Chartered Accountant, with a passion for the arts and small business.
+Lauren Thiel is a Chartered Accountant and Registered Tax Agent, with a passion for the arts and small business.
 A performer since before she could walk, Lauren contributes to the industry both on and off stage.
 She has a Bachelor of Tourism and Event Management, and a Bachelor of Commerce (Accounting).
 She co-founded her first Company, a dance school, in 2015, and her next, The Real Thiel, in 2016.
-The Real Thiel is a boutique accounting firm, a part of the Accodex network, providing tax, accounting and advisory services to creative small businesses.
-Lauren also works in investor relations and business development at Duxton Capital, focused on two listed entities.
+The Real Thiel is a boutique accounting firm, providing tax, accounting and advisory services to creative small businesses.
 In her spare time she loves to dance – Lauren may very well be the only accountant who also knows all the moves to Beyonce’s “Single Ladies”!

-Lauren joined the Cabaret Fringe Festival team in 2019, as an inaugural Board member, and as Producer of the festival.
-She works alongside all of the venues, marketing and press management teams, and artists to create this festival.
+In 2019 Lauren joined the Cabaret Fringe Festival as an inaugural Board member, and as Producer of the festival.
+She worked alongside all of the venues, artists and with the publicity team to create successful festival!